-DirectX is a suite of technologies used by many of the multimedia programs in Windows.
+DirectX is a suite of technologies or application programming interfaces used by many multimedia applications or programs in Windows.
 It is developed by Microsoft to provide hardware acceleration for heavy multimedia applications such as 3D games and HD videos.
-Windows 7 has the latest version of DirectX v 11.
+Windows 7 has DirectX 11.
+Windows 11/10 has DirectX 12 installed.

 If you’re having problems getting a game or movie to play properly, the DirectX Diagnostic Tool can help you point out the source.
-To access it, go to Start in Windows 7 / 8/ 10, type dxdiag and hit Enter.
+To access it, go to Start in Windows 11/10/8/7, type dxdiag, and press Enter.

 If this is the first time you’ve used the DirectX Diagnostic Tool, you might be asked whether you want to check if your drivers are digitally signed.